Day of the Panther and Strike of the Panther

-Day of the Panther and Strike of the Panther are two Australian direct-to-video martial arts action films directed by Brian Trenchard-Smith in 1987 starring Edward Stazak as Jason Blade.
-The films were shot at the same time and released consecutively.
+Day of the Panther and Strike of the Panther are two 1988 Australian direct-to-video martial arts films directed by Brian Trenchard-Smith, starring Edward John Stazak as Jason Blade.
+The films were shot simultaneously and released consecutively.

 The director described them as a "martial arts adolescent macho adventure, with as much credibly linked non-stop action as possible" starring a lead who is "attractive, has cat-like grace, and, as tends to happen a lot in my movies, gets his shirt off a lot, and has a good set of pectorals."

 Plot

 Day of the Panther

 Jason Blade and Linda Anderson uncover a Triad drug ring involving Jim Baxter.
 Linda is killed and Jason must infiltrate the drug ring to get revenge.

 Strike of the Panther

 Jason Blade rescues Julia, the daughter of prominent businessman David Summers, from a brothel in Dalkeith.
 Blade then forms the Crime Task Force to assist in the capture of Jim Baxter.
 Baxter kidnaps Gemma Anderson, Blade's girlfriend and wounds her father, William Anderson.
 Baxter seeks refuge in a deserted power station, wiring it with enough explosives to destroy half of Perth.